-Being able to chat on vacation is great.
+There are many benefits to speaking Spanish.
+For example, it’s great knowing how to speak Spanish to be able to communicate with people in their native language whilst on holiday.
 It’s also great being able to live in a Spanish-speaking country and understand the songs on the radio, watch the TV, and speak to people in cafes and bars.
 What about your professional life, though?

 Do you know enough Spanish grammar to do an internship abroad or get a job in a Spanish-speaking country?
-Why is this so important?
+How is your knowledge of Spanish verbs and their conjugation?
+Why are these things so important?
 What is professional Spanish?
 Where can you learn it?
 And what are the advantages of speaking professional Spanish?

 Firstly, professional Spanish is a higher register of the language.
 It’s not the language you’d use in everyday situations down at the supermarket or in a bar.
 It’s the language of boardrooms, offices, and ornate wooden tables where lucrative deals are being made over a glass of sherry (or jerez).